Decoding Immune-Mediated Diseases

 Purpose

-JDRF International, the Lupus Research Alliance, and the National Multiple Sclerosis Society, solicited grant proposals from investigators across autoimmune and other relevant fields to advance the understanding of autoimmunity and to obtain more specific insights into commonalities and differences of immune pathways that govern these disease processes.
+Breakthrough T1D, the Lupus Research Alliance, and the National Multiple Sclerosis Society will solicit grant proposals from investigators across autoimmune and other relevant fields to advance the understanding of autoimmunity and to obtain more specific insights into commonalities and differences of immune pathways that govern these disease processes.

 Objective